-- CO1.
-Identify specific research questions and plan a research project to answer the research questions - CO2.
-Critique existing research and place it in the context of current work - CO3.
-Determine research methodologies to be used, including data collection methods and analysis techniques - CO4.
-Apply project management skills to autonomously manage a research thesis - CO5.
-Demonstrate high quality, professional communication skills through the preparation of a research thesis and a presentation justifying the methodology and research results
+CO1.
+Identify specific research questions and plan a research project to answer the research questions

+CO2.
+Critique existing research and place it in the context of current work

+CO3.
+Determine research methodologies to be used, including data collection methods and analysis techniques

+CO4.
+Apply project management skills and autonomously manage research thesis

+CO5.
+Demonstrate high quality professional communication skills through the preparation of a research thesis and a presentation justifying the methodology and research results